Culture, Arts & Media

 At the peak of their collecting, more than 4,000 works were packed into a 450-square-foot, one-bedroom home.
 Walls were covered, sculptures sat on surfaces and hung from ceilings, and still more works were boxed and stacked.
 Dorothy's line that "not even a toothpick could be squeezed into the apartment" survives because it captures the absurdity and seriousness of the project at once.

-The image is not just charming.
+The image is more than charming.
 It explains why the Vogels stand apart from ordinary collecting mythology.
 Their collection was not an accessory to lifestyle.
 It was the lifestyle.

 Giving the work away completed the argument